gkaf89/NCC-Trainings/docs/openmp/exercise-3.md

 From understating loop parallelisation, we will continue with vector operations in parallel, that is, adding two vectors.
 It is very simple, and we just need to add the `#pragma omp parallel for` for C/C++, `!$omp parallel do` for FORTRAN.
-Could you try this by yourself?
-The serial code, templates and compilation command have been provided as follows.
+Could you please try this yourself?
+The serial code, templates, and compilation command have been provided below.

 ### <u>Questions and Solutions</u>